Book Review of “Jeeves and the Wedding Bells” by Sebastian Faulks.

 I have to admit that I was at a small disadvantage here since I neither grew up in England, nor have I ever read the original books.
 Because of this, there were some passages that confused me with references that I just didn’t get.
 Even so, I found the story compelling enough, with just the right amount of humorous goings on to keep me giggling.
 The best parts of the whole thing were the conversations between Jeeves and Wooster, which totally sparkled.

 By the way, in the introduction to this book, Faulks mentions that he intended this book to be a type of introduction to this famous and beloved author for a new generation.
 If that was his main goal, I think he reached it extremely well, since now I’d like to read some of Wodehouse’s real works (although I’d hardly call myself a member of the “new generation”).
 So even if Wodehouse purists find this lacking, I still have to recommend it and I’ll give it a healthy and hearty “what ho” four out of five stars.

-“Jeeves and the Wedding Bells” by Sebastian Faulks published in the US St. Martin’s Press and in the UK by Hutchinson, a division of Random House UK/Cornerstone Publishing, and released on November 5, 2013 is available from Amazon, Barnes & Noble, Walmart (Kobo) eBooks and audiobooks (USA, Canada, and Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), as well as from an IndieBound store near you.
+“Jeeves and the Wedding Bells” by Sebastian Faulks published in the US St. Martin’s Press and in the UK by Hutchinson, a division of Random House UK/Cornerstone Publishing, and released on November 5, 2013 is available (via these affiliate links) from Amazon, Waterstones, Walmart (Kobo) eBooks and audiobooks (USA, Canada, and Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), as well as from an IndieBound store near you.
 I would like to thank the publishers for sending me a review copy via NetGalley.